 Apostrophe.
-A broken, poetic mark which bears the scars of the time it allegedly spent in Vietnam.
+A broken, poetic mark that bears the scars of the time it allegedly spent in Vietnam.
 Be careful with it.
 Useful, however, in unsent letters and medical prescriptions.

 Ellipsis.
 Defective, oval punctuation mark, sometimes mistakenly tripled by idiots.
-Usually appears to mark out oral sex scenes involving psychiatrists.
+Usually used to mark out oral sex scenes involving psychiatrists.
 Also, occasionally, in epic space operas.
 Do not get this as a tattoo.

 Colon.
 May contain limbs, bacteria, post-Imperialist explorers.
 Often misused in Doric temples and by Irish writers.
-Use at regular intervals.
+Implement at regular intervals.

 Quotation mark.
 I told you he doesn’t know anything.
 No photos!
 No photos!